 He's a fine singer, guitarist and Native American flute player, and your evening with him will be unlike any other evening of your life!
 He's a delightful presenter in every way.Lodging: DoubleTree by Hilton Santa FeMeals Included: Breakfast, Lunch, Dinner

-At 2:15, you'll depart for the historic Taos Plaza, where you'll have from 2:30 - 5:00 PM to explore the Plaza and Bent Street areas.
+After visiting the Blumenschein Home, you'll have some free time to explore the Plaza and Bent Street areas.

 Bus departs for Albuquerque at 4:00 PM, arriving at the hotel about 5:30 PM.Dinner: Dinner from 6:00 - 7:30 PM at the hotel, with closing remarks to follow.Lodging: Sheraton Albuquerque Airport HotelMeals Included: Breakfast, Lunch, Dinner

 The hotel has a free shuttle to take you to the airport or train station; arrange with the front desk the evening before, if possible.Breakfast: Breakfast is served buffet style between 7:00 AM and 9:00 AM in the hotel dining room.
 Check out time is no later than 12:00 noon.Meals Included: Breakfast